 Scientific Background

-Chronic low back pain (CLBP) is a complex disease with high heterogeneity in symptoms, level of pain, function, and more, which further challenges decision-making during the adaptation of appropriate treatment.
-In addition, the extent to which a patient is at risk of developing chronic LBP is essential to make treatment decisions.
+Chronic low back pain (CLBP) is a complex disease with highly heterogeneous symptoms, level of pain, function, and more, making it difficult to decide on appropriate treatment.
+In addition, the extent to which a patient is at risk of developing CLBP is essential in making treatment decisions.

-Establishing a predictive model for the transition from acute to CLBP could have significant personal, social and economic benefits enabling clinicians accurately predict the patients who are at an elevated risk of developing chronic LBP in the early stages of the condition.
-Prognostic models that consider patient characteristics may provide evidence-based input for treatment decisions.
+Establishing a predictive model for the transition from acute to CLBP could have significant personal, social, and economic benefits, enabling clinicians to accurately predict who is at an elevated risk of developing CLBP while still in the early stages of the condition.
+Prognostic models that consider patient characteristics may aid in providing evidence-based input for treatment decisions.

 Low back pain prevalence

-Low back pain (LBP) is the most common disorder that causes disability, functional decline, and reduced quality of life.
-LBP leads to higher medical and non-medical related costs for patients, employers, and health care providers.
-In the United States, treatment for LBP and related spine disorders represents the most expensive medical problem and nearly twice the burden of any other health condition.1 The national cost of back pain in 2015 in Europe ranged from $259 million ($29.1 per capita) in Sweden to $71.6 billion ($868.4 per capita) in Germany.2
+Low back pain (LBP) is the most common disorder causing disability, functional decline, and reduced quality of life.
+LBP leads to increased medical and non-medical-related costs for patients, employers, and health care providers.
+In the United States, treatment of LBP and related spine disorders represents the most expensive medical problem, with nearly twice the burden of any other health condition.1 The national cost of back pain in 2015 in Europe ranged from $259 million ($29.1 per capita) in Sweden to $71.6 billion ($868.4 per capita) in Germany.2

-The probability that symptoms of LBP will appear during one's lifetime is 80-85%.3–5 The majority of low back problems, (90%) are considered non-specific,6,7, where the reminded 10% of the patients are specific diagnosed with malignancy, radiculopathy, stress fractures, spinal stenosis, spondylolisthesis, or blood vessels problems.
+The probability that symptoms of LBP will appear during one's lifetime is 80-85%.3–5 The majority of low back problems (90%) are considered non-specific,6,7 while the remaining 10% of patients are specifically diagnosed with malignancy, radiculopathy, stress fractures, spinal stenosis, spondylolisthesis, or blood vessel problems.

 Low back pain and chronicity

-While most patients with nonspecific LBP will be pain free within 6 weeks,8–10 the estimated prevalence of developing chronic low back pain (CLBP) is between 4-40% 1,9 Chronic pain is defined as pain that is not relieved in an expected time frame, does not respond to acceptable analgesic treatment, and in general lasts more than three months.11,12
+While most patients with nonspecific LBP will be pain-free within 6 weeks,8–10 the estimated prevalence of developing CLBP is between 4-40%.1,9 Chronic pain is defined as pain that is not relieved within an expected time frame, does not respond to acceptable analgesic treatment, and in general, lasts more than three months.11,12

-The transition from acute to chronic low back pain has been the focus for many studies, trying to identify risk factors for chronicity process with the aim to hamper this transition.
+The transition from acute to chronic low back pain has been the focus of many studies attempting to identify risk factors for the chronicity process, with the aim of hampering this transition.
 The biopsychosocial (BPS) model of LBP, proposed by Engel in 1977,13 acknowledges not only biological but also psychological and social influences on pain and promotes a more humanistic perspective of healthcare.
-It was demonstrated that psychological (behaviors, beliefs, distress, depression, anxiety and fear) and social factors (financial, family and work-related issues) can be associated with patient’s improvements of symptoms, and have relationships to the persistence of pain and disability.13 Among the many risk factors that were suggested to affect the prevalence of nonspecific CLBP are demographic parameters, low physical activity, occupational factors, perceived higher pain intensity, higher body weight, and psychological factors such fear-avoidance belief, stress, anxiety, depression.14,15
+It was demonstrated that psychological (behaviors, beliefs, distress, depression, anxiety, and fear) and social factors (financial, family, and work-related issues) can be associated with the improvement of a patient’s symptoms, and be related to the persistence of pain and disability.13 Among the many risk factors that were suggested to affect the prevalence of nonspecific CLBP are demographic parameters, low physical activity, occupational factors, perceived higher pain intensity, higher body weight, and psychological factors such fear-avoidance belief, stress, anxiety, and depression.14,15

-Although the known risk factors, there is still a lack of knowledge regarding the transition process to chronicity which will enable early preventive and therapeutic intervention.
+Although the risk factors are known, there is still a lack of knowledge regarding the transition process to chronicity which would enable early preventive and therapeutic intervention.

 Immune system and pain

-Previous evidence showed that inflammatory processes play a central role in the pathogenesis of LBP.5,16 Inflammatory response has an important role in pain by sensitizing nociceptor neurons, mainly through the production of inflammatory cytokines.17
+Previous evidence shows that inflammatory processes play a central role in the pathogenesis of LBP.5,16 Inflammatory response has an important role in pain by sensitizing nociceptor neurons, mainly through the production of inflammatory cytokines.17